zdevilinside/TheExpatTech/content/misc/new-life-events/index.md

 - 💬 **Names Matter** – Using someone’s chosen name is one of the simplest, most powerful ways to show respect.
 - 🧩 **Adjustment Takes Time** – Parents often need space to adapt, but effort and intention matter more than perfection.
-- 🌍 **Support Networks** – Many families find strength in counseling or support groups during transitions.
+- 🌍 **Support Networks** – Many families find strength in social work or support groups during transitions.
 - ❤️ **Blood and Choice** – “Blood is thicker than water” is often misquoted; the original meaning emphasized chosen bonds.
 - 👪 **Generational Gaps** – Reactions often differ across generations, but empathy can bridge divides.